svalat/mpc_allocator_cpp/README.md

 # MPC Allocator C++

 This is a reimplemenation of the C version of MPC\_Allocator embeded into the MPC framework (http://mpc.hpcframework.paratools.com/).
-This memory allocator provided :
+This memory allocator provides :

  * Support of NUMA architecture.
 For binded threads it automatically isolate the data transfers between each NUMA nodes.
  * Large buffer caching and reuse.
 For HPC application it is an issue to return too much the memory to the OS due to performance issue,